On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Numerical Results

 where $Q\in\mathbb{R}^{n\times n}$ is a symmetric matrix (possibly not positive semi-definite), $r\in\mathbb{R}^n$, $A\in\mathbb{R}^{m\times n}$, $b\in\mathbb{R}^n$, and $c>0$ is a positive constant.
 Different choices of problem size $n$ are considered, i.e., $n=50,100,200$, and $m$ is fixed to be $m=20$.
 Matrix $Q$ is generated as $Q=(\bar{Q}+\bar{Q}^T)/2$, where each entry of $\bar{Q}$ is sampled from standard Gaussian distribution.
 Each entry of $r$ and $A$ is also sampled from standard Gaussian distribution and $c$ is sampled from uniform distribution over region $[1,10]$.
 To ensure feasibility of the generated problem instance, $b$ is generated as $b=A\bar{x}$, where $\bar{x}$ is sampled from standard Gaussian distribution with $\| \bar{x} \|\leq c$.

 The stationary gap of a primal-dual pair $(x,y)$ is defined as

 where $v\in \nabla f(x)+A^Ty+\mathcal{N}(x)$ and $\mathcal{N}(x)$ is the normal cone of the set $\| x \| \leq c$, defined as

 The stationary gap is evaluated by specifying $\tau$ such that $\| v \|$ takes the minimal value.
-Parameters in SProx-ALM are set as:
+According to \cref{thm:main}, parameters in SProx-ALM are set as:

 and different $\beta$ are considered, i.e., $\beta=0.05,0.2,0.5$.
-The convergence curves of SProx-ALM for different problem size $n$ are compared in Fig.~\ref{fig:SProxALM}, where lines correspond to the median value over $20$ independent trials.
-Curves in Fig.~\ref{fig:SProxALM} show that increasing $\beta$ empirically improves convergence speed.
+The convergence curves of SProx-ALM for different problem size $n$ are compared in Fig.~\cref{fig:SProxALM}, where curves correspond to the median value over $20$ independent trials.
+Fig.~\cref{fig:SProxALM} shows that increasing $\beta$ improves convergence speed empirically.

 Next, SProx-ALM ($\beta=0.2$) is compared with two representative algorithms for solving nonconvex QP problem~\eqref{opt:numerQP} with $m=20$.
-One is the perturbed proximal primal–dual algorithm (PProx-PDA) in \cite{Hong-perturbed} and the other one is the quadratic penalty accelerated inexact proximal point method (QP-AIPP) in \cite{Monteiro19}.
+One is the perturbed proximal primal-dual algorithm (PProx-PDA) in~\cite{Hong-perturbed} and the other one is the quadratic penalty accelerated inexact proximal point method (QP-AIPP) in~\cite{Monteiro19}.
 For PProx-PDA, algorithm parameters (c.f. \cite[Eq.
 (33) in Page 219]{Hong-perturbed}) are set as:

 The coefficient matrix $B^TB$ in PProx-PDA is specified as $B^TB=\sigma I-A^TA$, where $\sigma=1.01\sigma_{\max}(A^TA)$.
 This makes the primal subproblem in PProx-PDA become a projection problem which admits a closed-form solution.
 As for QP-AIPP, its algorithm parameters (c.f. \cite[QP-AIPP method in Page 2585]{Monteiro19}) are set as: